 It’s a really big decision.

-Your choice of medical school will be a big part of your life for years to come, and it’s important to choose the best university for you.
+Your choice of medical school will affect your life for years to come, so it’s important to choose the best university for you.

 After reading this article you will know which factors are most important for you and will have the tools to make the best choice.